paldepind/composable.el/README.md

 ```lisp
 (composable-add-pair 'forward-word 'backward-word)
 ```

+Alternatively multiple several pairs can be defined with `composable-add-pairs`.

 When a prefix argument is specified before a paired movement command (begin and end are treated the same) the two commands are used to